AkramsBookshelf/GCT-Unity/UnityEssentials/GateInteractions.md

 >

 ---
+> [!IMPORTANT]

-In this tutorial, we want to set up the interactions that will trigger our gate animations.
-If you recall from past
+>  In this tutorial, we want to set up the interactions that will trigger our gate animations, which we completed in the **[Animation Tutorial](Animations.md)**.
+You will need to have completed that tutorial before proceeding.
+>
 ---

 ###  Step 1 — Add a Trigger Collider